-- Denver Comic Con Programming does not pay speaking fees or appearance fees.
+- DCC Programming does not pay speaking fees or appearance fees.
 Nor does it cover travel, lodging or meals of any panelist or presenter.
-Please don’t ask us to cover the expenses of Todd McFarlane because he’s going to sit on your panel about Spider-man.
+Please don’t ask us to cover the expenses of Todd McFarlane because he’s going to sit on your panel about Spider-Man.

-- Denver Comic Con Programming can not connect panel submissions and/or presenters with any of our Celebrity or Artist Guests.
-I know you want Cary Elwes to sit on your panel but we just can’t make it happen.
+- DCC Programming can not place a DCC Guest on your panel/submission.
+Nor will we allow or grant a submission that are interview sessions for any of our Guests.
+I know you want Cary Elwes to sit on your panel, but we just can’t make it happen.
 Sorry.
 Attempts to contact our guests or ask for their participation in your panel(s) without DCC’s prior approval will be grounds for immediate disqualification and cancellation of our panel.

-- Approved panels will be allotted a free day-pass for the day of the panel only, for no more than 6 panelists, including the moderator(s).
+- Approved panels will be granted a complimentary 1-day pass for the day of the panel only, for no more than 6 panelists, including the moderator(s).
 Only panelists who participate will be granted a pass, and all panelists must participate extensively in the session.
 No additional passes will be granted for any reason.
-Because of space limitations, a maximum of 6 participants will be allowed.
-Panelists appearing on additional days and sessions must pick up their pass that day at the Programming Services Booth.
-Passes will not be provided earlier, no excuses.
+Because of space limitations, a maximum of 6 participants will be allowed on any panel/session.
+Panelists can pick up their complimentary pass on the day of the panel/session.
+Panelists appearing on additional days and sessions must pick up their pass each day at the Programming Services Booth.
+Passes can not be provided earlier.
 Additional passes may be purchased through the DCC website.

 - Panelists should arrive to their presentation room 20 minutes early and check in with the Room Coordinator.